makwaijun/personalwebpagev2/content/Poetry/Poetry6.md

 unrested under covers.

 And so alone I drift
-in the dreamless realm,
+in a dreamless realm,
-at two at the settling twilight.
+at two inn the settlig twilight.
-Sleepy is the sunrise.
+So sleepy, is the sunrise.

 *Commentary: Mood - capturing some feelings from restless night(s) during a workday.
-It was 2am, and i couldn't sleep and so used the apps..*
+It was 2am, and i couldn't sleep.
+Expresses the formless figure whom I wanted to connect with*